solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00__Getting_Started.md

 One of the key advantages of Azure Data Studio is its cross-platform compatibility, as it can be installed and used on Windows, macOS, and Linux systems.
 This flexibility enables users to work seamlessly across different operating systems and collaborate effectively.

+Leverage the [extension for PostgreSQL](https://learn.microsoft.com/azure-data-studio/quickstart-postgres) to connect to Azure Database for PostgreSQL Flexible Server.

 ## Cost saving tip

 >![Note icon](media/note.png "Note") **Note:** When you are done developing for the day, you can stop Flexible Server.
 This feature helps keep the organizational costs low.